khaivubui/tactical_warfare/README.md

 ## Overview

-Tactical Warfare is a 2 player 3D online Tank game.
+Tactical Warfare is a 2 players 3D online Tank game.
 Implemented almost entirely using JavaScript, the game allows a user to register, sign in, sign out, challenge other players, accept challenges from other players, move their tank, fire projectiles, compete and communicate in real time.

 ## Technology Overview